akankshaparashar45/Face-Detection/README.md

 - Size: ~10,770 images
 - Source: Provided as part of coursework; reuse is restricted.

 Note: Cannot share dataset publicly.
-You may use any labeled face dataset like LFW or your own.
+You may use any labeled face dataset.
 ## Methodology:
 - Load images and extract metadata
 - Preprocess and normalize face inputs